Registration

 Types that have dependencies need to state the dependencies they have, so that

-can fulfill them before passing them to the constructor of the
+the Registry can fulfill them before passing them to the constructor of the

 type to be registered.

-#![allow(unused)] extern crate ferrunix; use ferrunix::{Transient, Registry}; pub struct CurrentCurrency(&'static str); pub struct Config { currency: CurrentCurrency, } fn main() { let registry = Registry::empty(); // Register a type without dependencies. registry.transient(|| CurrentCurrency("USD")); // Register our `Config` types with a dependency. registry .with_deps::<_, (Transient<CurrentCurrency>,)>() // Trailing comma required! .transient(|(currency,)| { Config { currency: currency.get(), } }); // Construct a new config. let config = registry.get_transient::<Config>().unwrap(); // Assert that our retrieved object is actually what we expect. assert_eq!(config.currency.0, "USD"); }
+#![allow(unused)] extern crate ferrunix; use ferrunix::{Transient, Registry}; pub struct CurrentCurrency(&'static str); pub struct Config { currency: CurrentCurrency, } fn main() { let registry = Registry::empty(); // Register a type without dependencies. registry.register_transient(|| CurrentCurrency("USD")); // Register our `Config` types with a dependency. registry .with_deps::<_, (Transient<CurrentCurrency>,)>() // Trailing comma required! .register_transient(|(currency,)| { Config { currency: currency.get(), } }); // Construct a new config. let config = registry.transient::<Config>().unwrap(); // Assert that our retrieved object is actually what we expect. assert_eq!(config.currency.0, "USD"); }

 This follows a very similar pattern as our previous example; however, the registration of the type with dependencies is slightly different.